jamietre/CsQuery/README.md

 Rendering attributes without quotes (when setting doctype to HTML4) seems to break things - must not be handling some condition properly
    * This needs to be an option, not a function of doctype

-(c) 2011 James Treworgy
-MIT License

-Requires: .NET 4.0 Framework

-FEATURES:

-- Fast, non-recursive, forgiving HTML parser
-- Extensible with simple plugin model (see Server folder)
-- Included plugin to handle form postback values (e.g. update DOM with values from form posts)
-- It's just like jQuery

-SHORTCOMINGS

-- Subset of jQuery API
-- DOM model does not exactly match browser DOM API.
-Am not sure whether the convenience of having a better API outwieighs the lack of portability between client and server - may revisit this.
-- Some nuances of element properties (e.g."checked") may not exactly mimic browser behavior.
-This isn't consistent across browsers though,

-**Object Model**

-    CsQuery               like $, a jQuery object
-    Selectors             a Selectors object (contains one or more Selector objects, defines a selection set) Selector              a single selector

-    CsQuery.Dom           The DOM.
-This is parsed from the html provided when a CsQuery is created.
-                          CsQuery objects that are created as a result of methods all reference the .Dom from the uppermost object.
-    CsQuery.Elements      results of the selection
-    CsQuery.Selectors     current selectors applied to create the Elements

-	INTERFACES

-    IDomObject            any element in the DOM (all interfaces inherit this) IDomSpecialElement    any element that contains its information in the tag itself (comments, doctype, cdata)

-	IDomContainer         Any DOM element that can contain other elements

-    IDomRoot              The DOM itself
-	    :IDomContainer
-    IDomElement           A regular DOM element
-	    :IDomContainer
-	IDomText              A text node
-	   :IDomSpecialElement
-	IDomInvalidElement    A text node that looks like an HTML closing tag, but is mismatched (treated like text) :IDomText
-	IDomComment           A comment
-	   :IDomSpecialElement
-	IDomCData             A CDATA node
-	   :IDomSpecialElement
-	IDomDocumentType      A doctype node
-	   :IDomSpecialElement

-	ABSTRACT CLASSES

-	DomContainer<T>:  DomObject<T>
-	DomObject<T>: IDomObject

-	OBJECTS

-	DomRoot: DomContainer, IDomRoot
-	DomDocumentType: DomContainer, IDomRoot
-	DomElement: DomContainer, IDomElement
-	DomText: IDomText
-	DomInvalidElement: IDomInvalidElement
-	DomComment: IDomComment
-	DomCData: IDomCData
-	DomDocumentType: IDomDocumentType

-**Create DOM**

-    var d = CsQuery.Create(html);
-	var d = CsQuery.CreateFromElement(IDomObject e);
-	var d = CsQuery.CreateFromElement(IEnumerable<IDomObject> e);

-**Create a new jQuery from existing one**

-    var d = new CsQuery("div",d);  <= First parm is a selector, second is an existing CsQuery object.
-Internally, this method is used for many methods to create the return object.
-Like jQuery, CsQuery returns a new object for most methods, except for methods designed to affect the DOM like "remove" and "append."

-	var d = new CsQuery(IDomObject e, CsQuery context);
-	var d = new CsQuery(IEnumerable<IDomObject> e, CsQuery context);

-	var d = new CsQuery(CsQuery context)  <= Copies exactly

-**Selecting**

-A CsQuery object is representative of a specific DOM.
-Unlike a web browser, you can have any number of DOMs - each CsQuery is bound to the dom from which it was created using one of the static methods.

-The Select method creates a selection in that object.
-If subselection methods are used before a Select, then the top-level elements of the DOM are returned as the selection.

-    var d = CsQuery.Select("selector"); <= this is the equivalent of $('selector');

-This would return matches *within the children* of the top level matches.
-Assuming your DOM was created from a fully formed HTML document, this would be the children of the <html> element.

-	var d = CsQuery.Find("body");  <= return just the body
-	var d = CsQuery.Find("html");  <= returns nothing - html is a top-level element

-	var d = CsQuery.Select("html") <= returns the DOM (except for any text nodes that may exist outside the <html> tag var d = CsQuery.Select("body") <= same result as .Find("body")

-**Render DOM**

-    string html = d.Render();

-**Inspect HTML**

-    d.Find('div')[0].html   <= [0] returns a DomElement object (just like a dom element in javascript). html renders its html.
-InnerHtml renders its inner html (just like javascript)

-**Each**

-    d.Find('div').Each((index,e) => {
-        if (index==1) {
-           d.Remove(e);
-        }
-    });

-**Everything Else**

-Matches jQuery syntax

-**Implemented selectors so far**

-    tagname
-    .class
-    #id

-    [attr]            attribute exists
-    [attr="value"]    attribute equals
-    [attr^="value"]   attribute starts with
-    [attr*="value"]   attribute contains
-    [attr~="value"]   attribute contains word
-    [attr!="value"]   attribute not equal (nor does not exist) [attr$="value"]   attribute ends with

-    :checked          checked
-    :contains
-    :disabled
-    :enabled
-    :selected

-	:eq(n)            nth matching result
-    :gt(n)
-	:lt(n)
-	:even
-    :odd
-    :first
-	:last

-    :file
-    :button           type="button" or <button>
-    :checkbox         type="checkbox"

-    selectorA, selectorB 	cumulative selector
-    selectorA selectorB		descendant selector
-    selecotrA > selectorB	child selector

-**Implemented methods so far:**

-    jQuery (create new jQuery object from existing object, HTML, or DOM element(s))

-    Add
-	AddClass
-    Append
-    Attr
-    Before
-    Children
-    Clone
-    Css
-    Each (uses delegates - can pass a function delegate or anonymous function) Eq
-    Find
-    First
-    Hide
-    InsertAfter
-    Is
-    Next
-    Parent
-    Prev
-    Remove
-	RemoveClass
-    ReplaceWith
-    Show
-    Val

-**Special/Nonstandard Methods:**

-    Select(selector)

-Because there's no notion of a global DOM in a C# app, the DOM is part of a CsQuery object.
-Each object that gets created as a result of a selection refers to the root object which was created from an HTML string or elements.
-Therefore the "Select" method is the equivalent of $('selector').

-    CssGet

-Same as Css( name ) to get a style.
-This signature is used to assign Css from a JSON object in this implementation (as this is the more useful/more common usage).

-**Other Methods**

-    SelectionHtml()

-Returns the full HTML for each element in the selection, separated by commas.

-    SelectionElements()

-Returns the markup for each element in the selection excluding inner HTML and children.

-   Render()

-Render the entire DOM as a string.